DormDash-SJSU/.github/profile/README.md

 ## Building and running

 This project has a complex software stack consisting of various components that correspond to different aspects of the robot.
-These instructions are divided into sections, one for the ROS-baseed software, and another for the Arduino-based software for the robot’s food box.
+These instructions are divided into sections, one for the ROS-based software, and another for the Arduino-based software for the robot’s food box.

 ### ROS-based software